 The colors of the flowers, from yellow until orange, along with their characteristic aroma give to this celebration a particular mysticism associated with the belief that on those dates the dead return to enjoy the essences of the pleasures that mainly they enjoyed in life.
 That is why, in the altars that are placed throughout the country, in homes, churches, and public spaces, food and drinks are placed along with other elements that represent the tastes of the dead.
 In the 16th century the cempasúchil flower was brought by the Spanish conquerors to Europe, from there its fame spread to other areas of the world.
 Today this flower is very popular and valued in the United States, China, France, and other regions of Europe.

 Currently, the marigold flower is cultivated all year round, part of it is grown in open fields and part in greenhouses, its demand has been multiplied by the variety of uses that have been developed for this beautiful Mexican flower.

 The cempasúchil flower is not only one of the most representative of Mexico and its Day of the Dead celebration.
-It is also one of the plants that brings great benefits that captivates and calls the attention of the whole world.
+It is also one of the plants that bring great benefits that captivate and calls the attention of the whole world.